kestal/univers/README.md

 # univers
 The goal it to create an imaginary universe/world!

-# Start at [Coup of Littlefall](/Events/Coup of Littlefall.md) to see what has been done so far
+# Start at [Coup of Littlefall](/Events/Coup of Littlefall.md) to get an idea of what has been done so far

 # crowdwritten
 If you want to add/modify something, just do a pull request and we'll merge it (assuming the change is accepted).